roukell/vbloggers_around_you/README.md

 ## Description

 V-bloggers Around You allows business owners to find video influencers around a desired location to promote their business.
-It also helps them to have a better prespective of their product market, in order to improve the leads and sales.
+It also helps them to have a better perspective of their product market, in order to improve the leads and sales.

 ## Preview
 ![img](./images/landingPage.png)